Citi shared central bank info with clients - ex trader

 Feig was not immediately available for comment.

-"Another common practice on the Investor Desk was to cut and paste details of Citibank's order book on to Bloomberg chats at the request of customers," Stimpson said in his statement.
+"Another common practise on the Investor Desk was to cut and paste details of Citibank's order book on to Bloomberg chats at the request of customers," Stimpson said in his statement.

-A Citi spokesman said: "All of the allegations of wrongdoing being made by Mr Stimpson have been investigated and were found to be without merit."

 He was dismissed last November in the wake of an industry scandal that resulted in banks paying more than $10 billion in fines for failing to stop traders attempting to manipulate the $5 trillion-a-day forex market.